LinguaLatina/textbook/docs/topics/unit1/adjectives-nom-gen/index.md

 > *ingent- + es* -> *ingentes insulae*

 The nominative plural of the third-declension noun *corpus* is *corpora*; it is *neuter*.
 Neuter adjectives have endings similar to *i-stem* nouns.
-The ending *-a* for neuter nominative plural will look familiar, but note the *-i-*:
+The adjective ending for neuter nominative plural will therefore be *-ia*, like *maria*, the nominative plural of the neuter i-stem noun *mare, maris*.

 > *ingent- + ia* -> *ingentia corpora*